construction

 Greenup Industries provides a full range of onboarding solutions, maintenance and design services, and specialty construction services to our diverse set of clients.
 We offer effective onboarding, reduced costs, accountability, and consistent vetting of vendors.
 Greenup Industries has clocked over 500,000 plus safe work man-hours and is the recipient of several awards for safety, including the Gold Medal Award, presented by Shell/Norco, the Contractor Safety Award, presented by CAST, and the Safety Excellence Award, presented by Gulf South Safety Council.

-February Project Updates
+February construction Project Updates

 Stockpile 1 - Progress has been severely impacted by rain every few days.
 When weather permits, we are working our haul roads in the Spillway and the stockpile location in LaPlace.
 We are also continuing to excavate material allowing it to begin the drying process, because the material that is excavated is very wet.
 As a result of the weather, we are currently scheduled to complete this project in the early fall of 2023.